 Since its inception in 1982, UBF continues to advocate the interests of its member banks; providing a platform that facilitates the exchange of knowledge and experience.
 It also facilitates enhanced cooperation, communication and interaction with stakeholders in order to upgrade and develop the UAE banking industry.
 UBF addresses prevailing market challenges faced by member banks by innovating solutions that enhance governance standards and legal frameworks, and encourages the adoption of banking best practices.
 It also plays a fundamental role in raising public awareness about the distinctive financial, economic and social contributions of banks.

-All 51 members lend their experience and expertise within the organization regarding pressing issues relevant to policy, management, finance and economy.
-Members are 19 national (Commercial and Islamic), 29 foreign, and 3 special status banks, regulated by the Central Bank of UAE.
+All 57 members lend their experience and expertise within the organization regarding pressing issues relevant to policy, management, finance and economy.
+Members are 20 national banks (commercial and islamic), 28 foreign, and 7 special status banks, regulated by the Central Bank of UAE.
 They are all expected to comply with the standards of ethics and conduct set forth by UBF.
 The federation enables its members to build competitive and sustainable businesses that support the economy, its customers and society.

 As the official representative body of the rapidly burgeoning banking industry in the UAE, UBF considers the provision of exceptional professional representation and a distinctive collective voice for UAE banks to be its foremost mandate.
 Its primary aim is to make the UAE banking sector grow in a sustainable way that benefits, protects and enhances the interests of banks, consumers, society and the economy of the UAE.